jeremypetrequin/jsMovieclip/README.md

 JSMovieClip
 =========

-JS movieclip is a JQuery plugin to create, integrate, and control animations quickly and easily in an HTML page.
+JS movieclip is a JQuery plugin to quickly and easily create, integrate, and control animations in an HTML page.

 It is compatible with all browsers, from Internet Explorer 6, as well as smartphone (iOS. ..).
 This is an efficient alternative for Flash, in some animations.

-JS MovieClip uses "sprite", ie a large image containing all the frames of its animation.
-It will then allow to read and control the animation with stop, play, gotoAndPlay ... as any flasher does.
+JS MovieClip uses "sprite", that is ti say a large image containing all the frames of its animation.
+Then, It will allow to play and control the animation with stop, play, gotoAndPlay ... as any flasher does.

 V0 stable
 ----------